PolymerLabs/indie-catalog/README.md

 # indie-catalog

 ## Configuration
-Put the git repos of elements you care about in `catalog.json`:
+The elements that you want to appear in the catalog are listed in `catalog.json`:

 ```
 {